tastyminerals/pretty-d-array/README.md

 }
 ```

-Use `prettyArr` function to restructure your array into a pretty string representation.
+Use `prettyArr` function to restructure your array.

 ```
 ┌                              ┐